 All pure, unexpurgated me.

-I was born in the spring many years ago, in what was then a rough part of New York City affectionally known as “Hell’s Kitchen”.
+I was born in the spring many years ago, in what was then a rough part of New York City affectionately known as “Hell’s Kitchen”.

 I was born on an April morning, and so my mother wanted to name me “April Dawn”.
 My father nixed that idea, saying that with a name like that I could only grow up to be a stripper or a hooker.
 I suspect that he may have regretted that intervention when I instead became a lawyer.